Christian Kirksey: Green Bay Packers

-On March 17, 2020, Kirksey signed a two-year, $16 million contract with the Green Bay Packers.
+On March 17, 2020, Kirksey signed a two-year, $13 million contract with the Green Bay Packers.

 Kirksey made his debut with the Packers in Week 1 against the Minnesota Vikings.
 During the game, Kirksey led the team with 12 tackles (6 solo) in the 43–34 win.
 This victory was Kirksey's first Week 1 win in his career.
 In Week 2 against the Detroit Lions, Kirksey recorded another 12 tackles during the 42–21 win.
 He was placed on injured reserve on October 3, 2020, with a pectoral injury.
 He was activated on November 14, 2020.
 In Week 11 against the Indianapolis Colts, Kirksey led the team with 11 tackles and recorded his first interception as a Packer off a pass thrown by Philip Rivers during the 34–31 overtime loss.
-In Week 16 against the Tennessee Titans on Sunday Night Football, Kirksey sacked and intercepted Ryan Tannehill once each, also recording a solo tackle for loss and a pass deflection during the 40–14 win.
+In Week 16 against the Titans on Sunday Night Football, Kirksey sacked and intercepted Ryan Tannehill once each, also recording a solo tackle for loss and a pass deflection during the 40–14 win.

 On February 19, 2021, Kirksey was released by the Packers.

 Houston Texans

 Kirksey signed with the Houston Texans on March 24, 2021.
 He was named the Texans starting middle linebacker in 2021.
 He started the first eight games before being placed on injured reserve on November 6, 2021.
 He was activated on December 4.

 On March 11, 2022, Kirksey signed a two-year contract extension with the Texans.
+On August 28, 2023, Kirksey was released.

+Buffalo Bills

+On August 30, 2023, Kirksey was signed to the practice squad of the Buffalo Bills.
+On September 21, he announced his retirement from the NFL.

+On April 15, 2024, Kirksey announced that he would sign a one–day contract to retire a Cleveland Brown.